 We will work towards this outcome by: Our priorities for the next four years: A Supporting programs and events that engage, honour and are inclusive of our diverse social and cultural communities.
-B Targeting services and building Establish the Pride Centre in St Kilda.
-Work with the Port Phillip Health and Wellbeing Alliance, Youth Advisory Committee, Older Persons Consultative Committee, Access Network, Multicultural Forum and Multifaith Network to develop policy, services and infrastructure that best meet diverse community needs. community capacity to support vulnerable members of our community, emphasising prevention and early intervention.
-Continue delivery of programs and events that celebrate our diverse communities, including multicultural and multifaith events, senior events, and the Pride March.
-Review the Social Justice Charter in the broader context of a commitment to corporate responsibility.
-C Protecting and promoting Aboriginal culture and heritage, and continuing reconciliation with our Indigenous Retain Council's Access and Ageing Department Rainbow Tick accreditation to ensure LGBTIQ inclusive service delivery - Completed in 2017 Implementative second Reconsiliation Action Plan 2017 2010, including the Abericinal and Terror. community.
+B Targeting services and building community capacity to support Establish the Pride Centre in St Kilda.
+Work with the Port Phillip Health and Wellbeing Alliance, Youth Advisory Committee, Older Persons Consultative Committee, Access Network, Multicultural Forum and Multifaith Network to develop policy, services and infrastructure that best meet diverse community needs.

+We will work towards this outcome by: Our priorities for the next four years: vulnerable members of our community, emphasising prevention and early Continue delivery of programs and events that celebrate our diverse communities, including multicultural and multifaith events, senior events, and the Pride March. intervention.
+C Protecting and promoting Aboriginal Review the Social Justice Charter in the broader context of a commitment to corporate responsibility. culture and heritage, and continuing reconciliation with our Indigenous Retain Council's Access and Ageing Department Rainbow Tick accreditation to ensure LGBTIQ inclusive service delivery - Completed in 2017 community.
 Implement our second Reconciliation Action Plan 2017-2019, including the Aboriginal and Torres Strait Islander employment policy, and update the Aboriginal and Torres Strait Islander Arts Plan.

-Instrument Description Advocacy priorities Advocate to the Victorian Government: for an affordable housing target in Fishermans Bend to introduce 'Inclusionary Zoning' to deliver affordable and social housing through private sector development for improved public and social housing, and better standards for boarding and rooming houses, to improve safety, amenity and privacy of residents to improve access to education and additional schools in Port Phillip.
+Instrument Description Advocacy priorities Advocate to the Victorian Government: for an affordable housing target in Fishermans Bend • to introduce 'Inclusionary Zoning' to deliver affordable and social housing through private sector development • for improved public and social housing, and better standards for boarding and rooming houses, to improve safety, amenity and privacy of residents to improve access to education and additional schools in Port Phillip.
 Advocate to the Federal Government for funded support and tax reform that addresses housing affordability.
 Engagement and Ongoing collaboration with partners to the Health and Wellbeing Alliance. partnership priorities Suai Covalima Timor Leste Partnership.
 Work in partnership with Victoria Police, the community and local service agencies to improve community safety.
+Work with new and current partners to monitor and respond to health and social change through research and evidence-based policy.
+Work with academic partners to undertake place-based evaluations of health outcomes.
+Work with inner Melbourne councils to collaborate on regional sport and recreational planning and delivery.
+Strategies, policy Access Plan 2019-21 and plans.
+These are mapped to the Childcare Policy 2018 (Interim Policy)